 If I have extra time throughout the week, I will knock a few of these monthly duties off my list as I go!
 I don’t actually wait an entire month before doing these, I just throw them into my schedule as I get the time to cross them off my list:

-- go through toys, set toys aside for donation
+- go through all toys, set toys aside for donation

 - clean shower head

-- clean out shower and bathroom sink drains
+- clean out the shower and the bathroom sink drains

 - dust and wipe down ceiling fans